sunny-zuo/safe-protests/README.md

 Next steps for Safe Protests:
 * Deploy our web app to Android and iOS.
 * Expand the number of features available in the app.
+* Utilize the web platform to its full potential - allow the organization of online, global-scale protests.

 ## How to run the application